 View further information via the statutory environmental approvals and permits page.

-Pilbara Ports has developed a Construction and Dredge Management Plan which includes monitoring and management of mangrove health, benthic communities and habitats and water quality and will be implemented during construction to negate potential environmental impacts.
+Pilbara Ports has developed a Mangrove Monitoring and Management Plan and Construction and Dredge Management Plan which includes monitoring and management of mangrove health, benthic communities and habitats and water quality and will be implemented during construction to negate potential environmental impacts.

 Management actions include routine mangrove health surveys and sedimentation, and water quality monitoring.